uyar/piculet/README.rst

 .. note::

-   If you want to try the development version, you can install it from the `Bitbucket repository`_::
+   If you want to use the development version, which could have more features but also be less stable, you can install it from the `Bitbucket repository`_::

       pip install hg+https://bitbucket.org/uyar/piculet